mvolkmann/blog/src/python/jupyter.md

 is a Jupyter kernel for JavaScript.
 To install it:

-- install {% aTargetBlank "https://nodejs.org/", "Node.js" %}
+- Install {% aTargetBlank "https://nodejs.org/", "Node.js" %}.
-- see the instructions at the IJavascript web site above (note that this library consistently uses the wrong case for the "S" in JavaScript)
-- on macOS:
-  - brew install pkg-config zeromq
-  - sudo easy_install pip
-  - pip install --upgrade pyzmq jupyter
-  - npm install -g ijavascript
-  - ijsinstall
-- for other operating systems, see
+- See the installation at
   {% aTargetBlank "https://github.com/n-riesco/ijavascript#installation",
-  "Installation" %}
+  "IJavaScript Installation" %}.
+  On macOS:
+  - `brew install pkg-config zeromq`
+  - `sudo easy_install pip`
+  - `pip install --upgrade pyzmq jupyter`
+  - `npm install -g ijavascript`
+  - `ijsinstall`

-To create a "Javascript (Node.js)" notebook, click the File Explorer icon in the left sidebar, click the "+" at the top of the left sidebar, and click the "JS" box under "Notebook".
+To create a "Javascript (Node.js)" notebook, click the File Explorer icon in the left sidebar, click the "+" at the top of the left sidebar, and click the "JS" box under the "Notebook" section.
 Cells that have a type of "Code" can contain and execute JavaScript code.

 ## Plots